Manos Papadakis

 BRING A BLUE EXAM NOTEBOOK WITH YOU FOR EACH EXAM

-OFFICE HOURS: By appointment only
+OFFICE HOURS: TBA

-Please don't ask us questions by e-mail.
+Please don't ask me questions by e-mail.
 In the case, we have to explain several things to you.
 We may not be able to supply a satisfactory answer via e-mail.
 Meeting with us is always more helpful.
 Besides UH is a university with a real, not a virtual campus.
 However, if time is an issue, please, submit your question by e-mail and wait for our response.

 CASA (222, former Garrison Gym).
 Ask for someone who can offer you help for the course material you study.